Although not considered an essential nutrient, melatonin is a hormone essential to the body.

 As a hormone, melatonin has many recognized health benefits.

-- Less oxidative stress
+- The least oxidative stress

-- Immune system
+- The immune system

 - The nervous system